danchoi/soywiki/README.markdown

 That's all you need to know to get started.

+## Namespaced WikiWords

+You can get very far with SoyWiki using normal CamelCase WikiWords.

+    NormalWikiWord

+But if you want, you can also namespace your WikiWords, like so:

+    namespaced.WikiWord

+A namespaced WikiWord is a WikiWord prefixed by a namespace and a period.
+The namespace word must start with a lower-case letter and consist only of letters, numbers, and underscore characters.
+You can't chain namespace words together: the maximum nesting level is 1.

+Namespaced WikiWords help organize your wiki space conceptually.
+They also have two other benefits:

+First, wiki pages that represent a namespaced WikiWord are stored under a subdirectory named after the namespace.
+This can help reduce clutter in your wiki directory.

+Every WikiWord namespace lets you use abbreviated links within that namespace.
+For example, if you are editing a page called `recipes.SoyMacaroni` and you want to link to another page in the same namespace called `recipes.SoyRaspberrySmoothie` you can type the link as just `SoyRaspberrySmoothie`.
+SoyWiki will know that this is a link to another page in the same namespace.

+When you first start SoyWiki, the active namespace the is the default namespace `main`.

 ## Wiki navigation

 You can navigate a SoyWiki wiki very quickly with the following